2014 and 2015 Editorial Calendar/Book Review Guidelines

 To see Security Management's 2014 editorial calendar and deadlines for article submissions, please click here .
+For the 2015 editorial calendar, click here .
 For book review guidelines, click here .

 Authorship Made Easy